anandi/GeoCrawler/README.txt

   - through map scrolling
   - through lat-lon input
   - thorough cell id input (uber-geeky: meant only for developers!)
+  - through text strings

 - Yahoo!
 Fire Eagle integration
   You can update your location to Yahoo!
 Fire Eagle location broker service automatically.
 See http://fireeagle.yahoo.net for details.
+  Also downloads your Fire Eagle location when the app starts up, till it can detect your location from other beacons like GPS or Cell tower.

 - Map integration from Yahoo! maps.
 The map navigation keys are not documented in the app (lazy me!)... here they are: